movidius/ncappzoo/apps/dogsvscats/README.md

 I0125 17:11:38.870393  6748 compute_image_mean.cpp:119] mean_value channel [2]: 124.181
 ~~~

+4. Head over to the <a href="https://movidius.github.io/blog/deploying-custom-caffe-models/">NCS developer blog</a> for next steps.

 ## Troubleshooting

-1. Do you see this error:
+1. If you see this error, make sure you have exported your caffe installation path to `CAFFE_PATH`.
+See step 3 in `Run this example` section.

    ~~~
    ./create-lmdb.sh: 45: ./create-lmdb.sh: /build/tools//convert_imageset: not found
    ~~~

-*  Make sure you have exported your caffe installation path to CAFFE_PATH.
-See the command just before `make` in `Run this example` section.